allstar/sansible/README.md

 ```

 Assuming we have defined an inventory and some tasks, we can now put them together in
-a playbook and run it with ansible.
+a playbook and run it with ansible (we are currently developing against v2.0.1.0).

 ```scala